MicrosoftDocs/security/security-docs/engineering/Bug-Bar-aiml.md

 This guidance is organized around the Adversarial Machine Learning Threat Taxonomy, created by Ram Shankar Siva Kumar, David O'Brien, Kendra Albert, Salome Viljoen, and Jeffrey Snover, and titled [Failure Modes in Machine Learning](/security/failure-modes-in-machine-learning).
 While the research this content is based on addresses both intentional/malicious and accidental behaviors in ML failure modes, this bug bar supplement focuses entirely on intentional/malicious behaviors that would result in a security incident and/or deployment of a fix.

-Microsoft Security Response Center (MSRC) published a [severity rating system](https://www.microsoft.com/msrc/security-update-severity-rating-system) that rates a vulnerability according to the worst theoretical outcome were that vulnerability to be exploited.

 <table>
 <thead>
 <tr class="header">